 Submit completed GCSC Immunizations form signed by a physician, after acceptance into the program.

 Submit proof of current TB skin test, TB blood test, or current chest x-ray report (less than a year old).

-Attend mandatory Health Sciences Orientation by registration and payment online or through Continuing Education (dates will be in acceptance packet)
+Attend mandatory Health Sciences Orientation by registration and payment online or through Corporate College (dates will be in acceptance packet).

 Uniform and specific equipment information will be included in the acceptance packet.